 What’s the most common mistake people make when designing book covers, in your experience?

-In my opinion, the most common mistake people make when designing book covers is definitely using poor, inappropriate and outdated fonts.
+In my opinion, the most common mistake people make when designing book covers is definitely using poor, inappropriate, and outdated fonts.
 Add an obvious drop shadow to it and you’ll get a “DIY – looking” cover.
 Also, using non-complementary colors pretty much destroys the cover too, as well as using too many colors.
-Undoubtedly, the artwork you create is very important too and it has to be well done and eye-catching, but the crucial mistake are the fonts, because no matter if the artwork is good, if you go wrong with fonts, you’ll ruin the whole cover, which will result in your cover looking unprofessional, which then will lead to you losing sales.
+Undoubtedly, the artwork you create is very important too and it has to be well done and eye-catching, but the crucial mistake is the fonts, because no matter if the artwork is good if you go wrong with fonts, you’ll ruin the whole cover, which will result in your cover looking unprofessional, which then will lead to you losing sales.

 Are there any general tips or guidelines you think amateur cover designers would benefit from?

 Please don’t add an obvious drop shadow and don’t use, for example, “horror” fonts on business books or “fun” font on psychological drama books.
 Also, don’t make a book cover busy by adding too many elements and using too many colours and fonts.
 Simplicity is your friend.
 And creating a good balance and a great contrast is a way to go.
 These are the key elements any designer should stand by.

 Last but not least, do you have a favourite genre when it comes to creating book covers?